-Conclusions about balancing assessment purposes in a large class taught by 25 sessional tutors across different campuses, the summative purpose of having clear and shared standards and scoring systems is a basic requirement.
-Here, it is of crucial importance to have shared assessment practices and high inter-rater reliability in marking to ensure fairness, to avoid tensions with students, such as wanting to change to the 'easiest' teacher's classes, or receive complaints about unbalanced workloads derived from different assessment methods.
+Conclusions about balancing assessment purposes in a large class

+In educational contexts, such as the one presented here, the tension between different purposes of assessment becomes particularly salient.
+On the one hand, with a large group of students in a subject taught by 25 sessional tutors across different campuses, the summative purpose of having clear and shared standards and scoring systems is a basic requirement.
+Here, it is of crucial importance to have shared assessment practices and high inter-rater reliability in marking to ensure fairness, to avoid tensions with students, such as wanting to change to the "easiest" teacher's classes, or receive complaints about unbalanced workloads derived from different assessment methods.